As a marketing channel, Twitter’s no longer optional. Everyone’s using it, which means you need to be too.

 Every retweet is an opportunity to reach a whole new audience.

-But people don’t engage with content just because they feel like it.
+But people don’t engage with a piece of content just because they feel like it.
 Tell them what you need from them.

 Dan Zarella analyzed over 2.7 million tweets to see which CTAs led to the most retweets: